 Blessed they who bless you.”

 30No sooner had Jacob left the presence of his father Isaac—after Isaac had finished blessing Jacob—than his brother Esau came back from his hunt.
 31He too prepared a dish and brought it to his father.
 And he said to his father, “Let my father sit up and eat of his son’s game, so that you may give me your innermost blessing.”
 32His father Isaac said to him, “Who are you?”
 And he said, “I am your son, Esau, your first-born!”
 33Isaac was seized with very violent trembling.
 “Who was it then,” he demanded, “that hunted game and brought it to me?
 Moreover, I ate of it before you came, and I blessed him; now he must remain blessed!”
 34When Esau heard his father’s words, he burst into wild and bitter sobbing, and said to his father, “Bless me too, Father!”
 35But he answered, “Your brother came with guile and took away your blessing.”
-36[Esau] said, “Was he, then, named Jacob that he might supplant mea these two times?
+36[Esau] said, “Was he, then, named Jacob that he might supplanta me these two times?
 First he took away my birthright and now he has taken away my blessing!”
 And he added, “Have you not reserved a blessing for me?”
 37Isaac answered, saying to Esau, “But I have made him master over you: I have given him all his brothers for servants, and sustained him with grain and wine.
 What, then, can I still do for you, my son?”
 38And Esau said to his father, “Have you but one blessing, Father?
 Bless me too, Father!”
 And Esau wept aloud.
 39And his father Isaac answered, saying to him,

 “See, your abode shall b-enjoy the fat of the earth